 - R clergy and religious workers: The time period necessary to accomplish the activity, with a maximum initial stay of three years.
 Extensions are allowed, subject to a total maximum stay of five years.

 - S informants: Maximum initial stay of three years, plus extensions if supported by a law enforcement organization.

-- T victims of trafficking: Four years initial stay, you may be eligible to apply for a green card after three years.
+- T victims of trafficking: Four years initial stay.
+The holder might be eligible to apply for a green card after three years.

 - TN, TD NAFTA professionals from Canada: Up to one year initially, plus extensions of stay in 12-month increments, with no overall maximum.

-- TN, TD NAFTA professionals from Mexico: Initial stay up to the validity period of the TN2 visa application, plus extensions of stay in 12-month increments, with no overall maximum.
+- TN, TD NAFTA professionals from Mexico: Initial stay up to the validity period of the TN visa application, plus extensions of stay in 12-month increments, with no overall maximum.
 TN visa holders can enter the U.S. up to ten days before their intended period of employment begins and remain up to ten days after their employment ends.

-- U victims of crimes assisting law enforcement: Four years initial stay, with extensions allowed if a certifying agency that your presence in the U.S. is required to assist in the criminal investigation or prosecution.
+- U victims of crimes assisting law enforcement: Four years' initial stay, with extensions allowed if a law enforcement agency certifies that your continued presence in the U.S. is required to assist in the criminal investigation or prosecution.

 - Visa waiver program (VWP): Ninety-day maximum; 30-day extensions available in cases of emergency.